obsidian-tasks-group/obsidian-tasks/docs/queries/filters.md

 ### Status Name

+- This searches the names given to your custom statuses.
+- For example, perhaps you might have named `[!]` as `Important`, and so this field would search then text `Important` for all tasks with that status symbol.
 - `status.name (includes|does not include) <string>`
   - Matches case-insensitive (disregards capitalization).
 - `status.name (regex matches|regex does not match) /<JavaScript-style Regex>/`